Taco lovers…today I’ve got a game changing recipe for you that I hope will make you happier than a bird with a french fry!

 I’ve recently discovered Jicama Tortillas, and you guys, they have literally changed my life.

-I LOVE me some tacos, but traditional tortilla shells can use up a lot more Points than I’m willing to spend.
-So I was ecstatic to give these jicama tortilla a try and see if they would make a good alternative to corn or flour tortillas.
+I LOVE me some tacos, but traditional tortilla shells can use up a lot more calories than I’m willing to spend.
+So I was ecstatic to give these jicama tortillas a try and see if they would make a good alternative to corn or flour tortillas.

 The best thing about them is that jicama tortillas are very nice and crispy, so they stayed together, no matter how many ingredients I stuffed in my taco, which was a huge plus.